Deep Learning for Deepfakes Creation and Detection: A Survey: Introduction

-Deepfake (stemming from ``deep learning" and ``fake") is a technique that can superimpose face images of a target person to a video of a source person to create a video of the target person doing or saying things the source person does.
-The underlying mechanism for deepfake creation is deep learning models such as autoencoders and generative adversarial networks, which have been applied widely in the computer vision domain \cite{Badrinarayanan2017, Guo2017, Tewari2018, Yang2019a, Liu2019, Cao2019, Zhang2019}.
+While some deepfakes can be created by traditional visual effects or computer-graphics approaches, the recent common underlying mechanism for deepfake creation is deep learning models such as autoencoders and generative adversarial networks (GANs), which have been applied widely in the computer vision domain \cite{vincent2008extracting, kingma2013auto, Goodfellow2014, makhzani2015adversarial, Tewari2018, Lin2021, Liu2021}.
 These models are used to examine facial expressions and movements of a person and synthesize facial images of another person making analogous expressions and movements \cite{Lyu2018web}.
 Deepfake methods normally require a large amount of image and video data to train models to create photo-realistic images and videos.
 As public figures such as celebrities and politicians may have a large number of videos and images available online, they are initial targets of deepfakes.
 Deepfakes were used to swap faces of celebrities or politicians to bodies in porn images and videos.
-The first deepfake video emerged in 2017 where face of a celebrity was swapped to face of a porn actor.
-It is threatening to world security when deepfake methods can be employed to create videos of world leaders with fake speeches for falsification purposes \cite{Bloomberg2018web, Chesney2019}.
-Deepfakes therefore can be abused to cause political or religion tensions between countries, to fool public and affect results in election campaigns, or create chaos in financial markets by creating fake news \cite{Kaliyar2020}.
+The first deepfake video emerged in 2017 where face of a celebrity was swapped to the face of a porn actor.
+It is threatening to world security when deepfake methods can be employed to create videos of world leaders with fake speeches for falsification purposes \cite{Bloomberg2018web, Chesney2019, Hwang2020}.
+Deepfakes therefore can be abused to cause political or religion tensions between countries, to fool public and affect results in election campaigns, or create chaos in financial markets by creating fake news \cite{Zhou2020, Kaliyar2020, Guo2020}.
 It can be even used to generate fake satellite images of the Earth to contain objects that do not really exist to confuse military analysts, e.g., creating a fake bridge across a river although there is no such a bridge in reality.
 This can mislead a troop who have been guided to cross the bridge in a battle \cite{Tucker2019web, Fish2019web}.